Gordon Southern1

 - Appears on charts:

-Elizabeth Wilbert was born about 1869 in Heighington, Darlington, Durham, England.2 She married Thomas Greathead, son of Ralph Greathead and Amelia Hunter, in 1889 in Auckland, Durham, England.3 In the census of 5 April 1891 in 17 Victoria, Shildon, Durham, England, she was listed as the wife of Thomas Greathead.4 In the census of 31 March 1901 in 3 Hackworth Street, Shildon, Durham, England, she was listed as the wife of Thomas Greathead.5 She died on 28 December 1920 in 3 Hackworth Street, New Shildon, Durham, England.1,6,7 The will of Elizabeth was proved on 2 May 1921 in Durham to her sons Albert Greathead # 1736 a journeyman grocer and Frederick Greathead # 3698 a railway clerk. her effects were valued at £321 2s 4d.7
+Elizabeth Wilbert was born about 1869 in Heighington, Darlington, Durham, England.2 She married Thomas Greathead, son of John Greathead and Jane Johnson, in 1889 in Auckland, Durham, England, Thomas was a mineral grader.3,4 In the census of 5 April 1891 in 17 Victoria, Shildon, Durham, England, she was listed as the wife of Thomas Greathead.5 In the census of 31 March 1901 in 3 Hackworth Street, New Shildon, Durham, England, she was listed as the wife of Thomas Greathead.6 In the census of 2 April 1911 in 3 Hackworth Street, New Shildon, Durham, England, she was listed as the wife of Thomas Greathead.7 Elizabeth died on 28 December 1920 in 3 Hackworth Street, New Shildon, Durham, England.1,8,9 The will of Elizabeth was proved on 2 May 1921 in Durham to her sons Albert Greathead # 1736 a journeyman grocer and Frederick Greathead # 3698 a railway clerk. her effects were valued at £321 2s 4d.9

 Children of Elizabeth Wilbert and Thomas Greathead